BattleBrisket/README/README.md

 I am not allergic to process.
 Good process prevents known failure modes.
 Bad process often survives long after the original reason for it disappeared.

 If you see a better way, I want to hear it.
+If you see something I missed, I want to hear that too.
+Good ideas should be tested, not protected by title, tenure, or who said them first.

+### Teamwork

+Support your teammates.
+Offer help, raise concerns when you see something worth discussing, and share your hard-earned wisdom.

+The best teams I have worked with were not made up of people quietly staying in their lanes.
+They were made up of people who cared enough to notice when someone else needed context, backup, challenge, or a second set of eyes.

 ## How I operate